 In January 1877, the Virginia Conference was organized with 86 members and three churches.
 It was merged with the District of Columbia Conference in 1924 to form the Potomac Conference, concentrated in Virginia, D.C., and a portion of southern Maryland.
-Today, there are nearly 30,000 members in the conference, worshipping in 127 diverse congregations for English-speaking, Brazilian, Chinese, Filipino, French, Ghanaian, Korean, and Southern Asian members.
-There's also a burgeoning Hispanic constituency, and the first and only Mizo Adventist congregation in America was officially organized here in 2002.
+Today, there are over 37,000 members in the conference, worshipping in 180 diverse congregations and representing 120 countries, cultures and nations.

 Getting in Touch